Date of Award:

 This work introduces a design and implementation of using multiple unmanned aerial vehicles (UAVs) to achieve cooperative formation flight based on the personal remote sensing platforms developed by the author and the colleagues in the Center for Self-Organizing and Intelligent Systems (CSOIS).
 The main research objective is to simulate the multiple UAV system, design a multi-agent controller to achieve simulated formation flight with formation reconfiguration and real-time controller tuning functions, implement the control system on actual UAV platforms and demonstrate the control strategy and various formation scenarios in practical flight tests.
 Research combines analysis on flight control stabilities, develop- ment of a low-cost UAV testbed, mission planning and trajectory tracking, multiple sensor fusion research for UAV attitude estimations, low-cost inertial measurement unit (IMU) evaluation studies, AggieAir remote sensing platform and fail-safe feature development, al- titude controller design for vertical take-off and landing (VTOL) aircraft, and calibration and implementation of an air pressure sensor for wind profiling purposes on the developed multi-UAV platform.
 Definitions of the research topics and the plans are also addressed.

 Di, Long, "Cognitive Formation Flight in Multi-Unmanned Aerial Vehicle-Based Personal Remote Sensing Systems" (2011).
-All Graduate Theses and Dissertations.
-Paper 985.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+985.